 Junior Year—The Practicum

-In your second year, in what is called “Practicum,” your experience will increase.
+In your third year, in what is called “Practicum,” your experience will increase.
 You’ll be placed one day a week, for a full day, in a school working in a classroom with a teacher.
 You’ll do assignments, write lesson plans, teach several classes, and work with technology in the classroom.

 Senior Year—Student Teaching